Michael Myers (Halloween): Characterization

-Dominique Othenin-Girard attempted to have audiences "relate to 'Evil', to Michael Myers' 'ill' side".
-Girard wanted Michael to appear "more human [...] even vulnerable, with contradicting feelings inside of him".
+Dominique Othenin-Girard attempted to have audiences "relate to 'Evil', to Michael Myers's 'ill' side".
+Girard wanted Michael to appear "more human […] even vulnerable, with contradicting feelings inside of him".
 He illustrated these feelings with a scene where Michael removes his mask and sheds a tear.
 Girard explains, "Again, to humanize him, to give him a tear.
-If Evil or in this case our boogeyman knows pain, or love or demonstrates a feeling of regret; he becomes even scarier to me if he pursues his malefic action.
+If Evil or in this case our boogeyman knows pain, or love or demonstrate a feeling of regrets; he becomes even more scary to me if he pursue his malefic action.
 He shows an evil determination beyond his feelings.
 Dr. Loomis tries to reach his emotional side several times in [Halloween 5].
 He thinks he could cure Michael through his feelings."

-Daniel Farrands, the writer of The Curse of Michael Myers, describes the character as a "sexual deviant".
+Daniel Farrands, writer of The Curse of Michael Myers, describes the character as a "sexual deviant".
 According to him, the way Michael follows girls around and watches them contains a subtext of repressed sexuality.
 Farrands theorizes that, as a child, Michael became fixated on the murder of his sister Judith, and for his own twisted reasons felt the need to repeat that action over and over again, finding a sister-like figure in Laurie who excited him sexually.
-He also believes that by making Laurie Michael's literal sister, the sequels took away from the simplicity and relatability of the original Halloween.
-Nevertheless, when writing Curse, Farrands was tasked with creating a mythology for Michael which defined his motives and why he could not be killed.
+He also believes that by revealing Laurie to be Michael's literal sister, the sequels took away from the simplicity and relatability of the original Halloween.
+Nevertheless, when writing Curse, Farrands was tasked with creating a mythology for Michael which defined his motives and why he couldn't be killed.
 He says, "He can't just be a man anymore, he's gone beyond that.
 He's mythical.
 He's supernatural.
 So, I took it from that standpoint that there's something else driving him.
-A force that goes beyond that five senses that have infected this boy's soul and now are driving him."
+A force that goes beyond that five senses that has infected this boy's soul and now is driving him."
 As the script developed and more people became involved, Farrands admits that the film went too far in explaining Michael Myers and that he himself was not completely satisfied with the finished product.

-Michael does not speak in the films; the first time audiences ever hear his voice is in the 2007 Rob Zombie reboot.
-Michael speaks as a child at the beginning of the film, but while in Smith's Grove he stops talking completely.
+Michael does not speak in the films; the first time audiences ever hear his voice is in the 2007 remake.
+Michael speaks as a child during the beginning of the film, but while in Smith's Grove he stops talking completely.
 Rob Zombie originally planned to have the adult Michael speak to Laurie in the film's finale, simply saying his childhood nickname for her, "Boo".
-Zombie explained that this version was not used because he was afraid having the character talk at that point would demystify him too much and because the act of Michael handing Laurie the photograph of them together was enough.
+Zombie explained that this version was not used because he was afraid having the character talk at that point would demystify him too much, and because the act of Michael handing Laurie the photograph of them together was enough.